 Working from the office again will take some getting used to.
 However, I think I am more productive when my home time and my office time are separate.

-free online dating sites vancouver Hanan Taiber, VP Product & Delivery:
+eskilstuna dating Hanan Taiber, VP Product & Delivery:

 Working from home was a nice experience for me – even though I wouldn’t want to do this regularly in the future.
 Working from home was surprisingly efficient for me from the productivity perspective.
 The time that I lost on distractions at home was offset by the time that I gained by eliminating the daily commute to the office.